ssrando/ssrando/README.md

 ### Tests
 `python3 -mpytest test`
 Make sure to have the extracted game prepared as stated in Installing, otherwise they won't work

+### Executable
+To build the executable, you need PyInstaller installed:

+    python3 -mpip install pyinstaller

+Then, build the executable using

+    pyinstaller ssrando.spec

 ### Changes
 #### Storyflag